soumyadeepsinha/Daily-Todo-App/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+> This is a ToDo List App created with [Create React App](https://github.com/facebook/create-react-app).

+## Agenda

+- [x] Create ToDO app with React
+- [x] Create a form with input and button

 ## Available Scripts